intellij-rust/intellij-rust/ARCHITECTURE.md

 The parser is generated from the BNF-like description of the language grammar in the file `RustParser.bnf`.
 We use Intellij-specific parser generator [Grammar Kit].
-The corresponding gralde task is `generateRustParser`.
+The corresponding gradle task is `generateRustParser`.

 Grammar Kit [documentation][GK-docs] is on GitHub.
 You can also use
 <kbd>Ctrl+Q</kbd> shortcut on any attribute in `RustGrammar.bnf` to read its